knhash/knhash.github.io/_posts/2024-06-01-explore-lookalike.md

 ### Interaction Patterns

+Interaction scores can be based on various engagement metrics, such as dwell time, clicks, likes, shares, or any other relevant user actions.

 Calculate interaction scores for users within each cluster, aggregate them, and visualize the data to represent cluster-content category relationships.

 ![Median Interaction Score Matrix along Categories](/media/explore-lookalike/median_weight_matrix.jpg)